Beam Deflection Calculator

 A simply supported beam with a center point load is one of the most common structural scenarios.
 The maximum deflection occurs at the center and is proportional to PL³/(48EI).
 Acceptable deflection limits are typically L/240 for floor beams and L/360 for beams supporting brittle finishes.
 This calculator helps structural engineers check serviceability requirements.

-Explore all our structural and materials calculator tools, or browse the full cooking hub.
+Explore all our structural and materials calculator tools, or browse the full science & engineering converters & calculators.

 Frequently asked questions